forestdb/forestdb.org/models/numbergame.md

 Suppose the friend who generated the number sequence `[2, 4, 8]` is a precocious 3rd-grader.
 You know that she has not yet learned the concept of "powers."
 You believe that it is quite unlikely that she would be thinking about a number category as complex as "*powersOfTwo*."
 How does this change your belief about what number category she is thinking of, given that she generated the number sequence `[2, 4, 8]`?

-Instead of the picking the two concepts with equal probability, this function is now much less likely to pick "*powersOfTwo*":
+Instead of picking the two concepts with equal probability, this function is now much less likely to pick "*powersOfTwo*":

 ~~~~
 var pick3rdGradeConcept = function() {